Competing to Win? Prepare Differently!

 Test Discovery with Data

 Use your business intelligence resources to their full potential.
-We are awash with data – but now is not the time to shortchange on information.
-Make sure you have access to analytical information on your customers, suppliers, competitors and the market.
-As you scan the data, don’t get lost in the more precise points that you’d use for performance reporting.
-Instead – pull back and look for trends – What direction is the market moving over the last year, or five years?
-What are the implications to your organization in the next 2-3 years?
-Are there material impacts of your business cycles that need consideration?
-How does this align with your team’s first hand strategic discovery work?
+We are awash with data, but now is not the time to give up on distilling that data into meaningful information.
+Make sure you have access to analytic intel on your customers, suppliers, competitors, and market.
+As you scan the data, don’t get lost in the more precise points you’d use for performance reporting.

 Take Action